Skip to content

 Its wingspan can reach up to 45 inches wide.
 The bird has white plumage with black markings on its wings and tail feathers.

-It also has an unmistakable long streamer which trails out behind them when they are in flight - a characteristic feature for all tropicbirds.
+It also has an unmistakable long streamer, which trails behind them when they are in flight – a characteristic feature for all tropicbirds.

-They nest mainly on remote islands throughout their range but have recently begun nesting on Little Tobago as well.
+They nest mainly on remote islands throughout their range but have also recently begun nesting on Little Tobago.

 Scientific classification: